Leading manufacturer and supplier of ready mix concrete, liquid screed and concrete pumps for the South West

 Get a Quote From our Concrete Specialists

-Wright Minimix have been supplying premium concrete mixes to the South and Wales for over two decades.
+Wright Readymix have been supplying premium concrete mixes to the South and Wales for over two decades.
 We can supply your project with ready-mix concrete of all types, as well as heavy-duty concrete pumps and equipment.
 No matter the size or scope of your project, you can rely on us for quality materials and a top-notch service.

 Get a quote online or by calling us on 0117 958 2090.
 We’re happy to talk through your requirements and offer our recommendations on the best concrete type for your project.